 Snowflake Iceberg tables operate by storing data and metadata in external cloud storage (Amazon S3, Google Cloud Storage, or Azure Storage).
 Snowflake connects to this external storage using an external volume—a Snowflake object that securely manages access.
 Here’s a brief breakdown of how they work:

 - External Volume: This is a named Snowflake object that connects to external cloud storage using identity and access management (IAM) credentials.
-It supports multiple Iceberg tables.
+It supports multiple Iceberg tables and securely manages access.

 - Iceberg Catalog: Manages table metadata pointers and ensures atomic updates.
 You can use Snowflake as the catalog or integrate it with an external catalog like AWS Glue.